lukewiebe/kontroll.nvim/README.md

-# kontroll-nvim
+# Kontroll.nvim

-Switch ZSA keyboard colors when Neovim switches modes
+Sync the LEDs on your ZSA keyboard to your mode in Neovim